 Memory endurance and data retention are crucial aspects when choosing a data storage solution for industrial applications.
 Endurance refers to the number of write/erase cycles a memory can endure before becoming unreliable, while data retention is the ability to retain stored data without degradation or loss over time.

-Regarding data retention, Flash Memory typically displays a longer data retention time (over 10 years) compared to EEPROM (around 5-10 years).
-However, industrial-grade EEPROMs with enhanced data retention capabilities can match or even surpass Flash Memory in this regard.
+Regarding data retention, Flash storage typically displays a longer data retention time (over 10 years) compared to EEPROM (around 5-10 years).
+However, industrial-grade EEPROMs with enhanced data retention capabilities can match or even surpass Flash storage in this regard.

 Read/Write/Erase Speeds

 The performance of a memory technology largely depends on its read, write, and erase speeds.
-Flash Memory, specifically NAND Flash, offers faster write and erase speeds than EEPROM.
-This increased performance makes Flash Memory ideal for applications requiring frequent and rapid data recording, such as SSDs, data loggers, or IoT devices.
+Flash storage, specifically NAND Flash, offers faster write and erase speeds than EEPROM.
+This increased performance makes Flash storage ideal for applications requiring frequent and rapid data recording, such as SSDs, data loggers, or IoT devices.

 However, NOR Flash, often used for storing firmware and boot code, boasts faster read speeds compared to NAND Flash.
 EEPROM’s read speeds are generally slower, occasionally bottlenecking its performance in applications requiring quick access to large data sets.

-Overall, Flash Memory tends to offer superior performance concerning write and erase speeds when compared to EEPROM.
+Overall, Flash storage tends to offer superior performance concerning write and erase speeds when compared to EEPROM.
 Still, NOR Flash provides an advantage in read-intensive applications.

 Data Storage Granularity

 Granularity refers to the smallest amount of data that a memory technology can read, write, or erase.
-Flash Memory is characterised by its block/sector-based data management, where data is written and erased in large chunks, or ‘pages.’
-This granularity is partly responsible for Flash Memory’s faster speeds but can lead to inefficiencies in specific applications, especially those involving smaller data sets or frequent updates.
+Flash storage is characterised by its block/sector-based data management, where data is written and erased in large chunks, or ‘pages.’
+This granularity is partly responsible for Flash storage’s faster speeds but can lead to inefficiencies in specific applications, especially those involving smaller data sets or frequent updates.

 EEPROM has a byte-level granularity where data can be written, read, or erased one byte at a time.
 This feature makes EEPROM highly efficient when managing small data sets or making frequent updates to specific data ranges.
 However, byte-level granularity can result in slower speeds when handling larger amounts of data.